fermartinezm/Kubernetes-CentOS7-Flannel/README.md

 ## Installation
 There are two different ways to do the deployment:

-- With commands (manual installation): You can find how install and configure Openvswitch step by step
+- **Commands** (manual installation): You can find how install and configure Openvswitch step by step

-- With ansible (automated installation): You can find all the necessary files for an automated installation of Openvswitch using Ansible
+- **Ansible** (automated installation): You can find all the necessary files for an automated installation of Openvswitch using Ansible